sftcd/openssl/esnistuff/README.md

   That should maybe be agreed upon, anything can work, but no harm to pick one behaviour I reckon.

+- Things to test (later, when writing test code:-):
+	- DNS: dns query/answer failure(s) - affects script not code so far...
+	- API: No ESNI but Encservername (and vice versa)
+	- checksum fail in ESNIKeys
+	- decode fail(s) in ENSIKeys
+	- unknown version, group, suite in ESNIKeys
+	- bad times (but I disklike the whole inclusion of not_before/after!)
+	- some (bogus) extension
+	- bad nonce returned by server
+	- no nonce returned by server
+	- fuzzing (need to check how that's generally done for openssl)
+	- malloc fails
+	- triggered internal fails

 # State-of-play...

 Most recent first...

+- Tidied up the ``s_client`` display a bit so it says how things went, and added ``SSL_ESNI_get_status()`` API for that.
+Also tweaked the testit.sh script a good bit so hidden, cover and server are handled consistently (see the [script](./testit.sh) for details).

 - Re-factored the data structures and got that working again.
 Next step will be to get rid of some more TODOs and try leave this in